the-turing-way/.github/CODE_OF_CONDUCT.md

 * As an overriding general rule, please **be intentional in your actions and humble in your mistakes**.

 All interactions should be professional regardless of platform: either online or in-person.
-See [this explanation of the four social rules](https://www.recurse.com/manual#sub-sec-social-rules) - no feigning surprise, no well-actually's, no back-seat driving, no subtle -isms - for further recommendations for inclusive behaviours.
+See [this explanation of the four social rules](https://www.recurse.com/manual#sub-sec-social-rules) - no feigning surprise, no 'well-actually', no back-seat driving, no subtle -isms - for further recommendations for inclusive behaviours.

 ## 2.2 Unacceptable Behaviour